MicaLovesKPOP/PowerMode/README.md

 - Automatic Mode currently focuses on user activity, Away behavior, and fullscreen blocking; app-specific profile rules are future work.
 - The app currently focuses on the five built-in Power Mode profiles.

+## Development note

+Power Mode was designed, implemented, reviewed, and documented by MicaLovesKPOP through an iterative AI-assisted development workflow with ChatGPT / GPT-5.5 Thinking (Extended).

+All final code, behavior, packaging, release decisions, and project direction were reviewed and accepted by the maintainer.
+Power Mode is not affiliated with, endorsed by, or sponsored by OpenAI.

 ## License

 GNU General Public License v3.0.
 See [`LICENSE`](LICENSE).